cmoffroad/osm-guidelines/README.md

 [tracktype](https://wiki.openstreetmap.org/wiki/Key:tracktype) should be normally used only on [highway=track](https://wiki.openstreetmap.org/wiki/Tag:highway=track) and unpaved roads, to indicate how well the road is maintained.

-It has been wrongly used to indicate:
+So far it has been used rarely and in most case the wrong way to indicate:
 - [surface=paved](https://wiki.openstreetmap.org/wiki/Tag:surface=paved) (`grade1`)
 - main road (`grade1`) instead of [highway=unclassified](https://wiki.openstreetmap.org/wiki/Tag:highway=unclassified)
 - difficulty or [smoothness](https://wiki.openstreetmap.org/wiki/Key:smoothness) (`grade4`, `grade5`)

 Additionally, road conditions change every season in Thailand and it is impossible to maintain the current status of every unpaved road.

-If you want to use it, make sure it matches the examples below, and you update its value regularly.
+If you want to use it, make sure it matches the examples below, and you update it regularly.
 ![tracktype](https://wiki.openstreetmap.org/w/images/thumb/7/7f/Tracktype.jpg/800px-Tracktype.jpg)